anthonywebb/sprinkler/README.md

 6. The `weather.adjust.max` item represents the maximum allowed adjustment.
 7. The `weather.raintrigger` item represents the rain level (in inches) that triggers a virtual rain sensor.

+The application records all operations (start and end of program, start and end of zone, etc) as events.
+Such events go to a NeDB database (file `database`) and to syslog if the `syslog` option is set to `true` in the configuration.
+This syslog interface is enabled only if `node-syslog` has been installed (but the application can still run without).

 ## Contributing

 1. Fork it!